-of course, entirely lost to the consumer.
-This is,
+In turning to vapor renders latent over 900° of heat.
+This is, of course, entirely lost to the consumer.

 45. Why does not green wood snap?

 The pores are filled with water instead of air.
 The water does not expand rapidly enough to burst off the coverings of the cells, and so simply oozes out gradually and is vaporized.